 “To promote and present professional music.”

-Douglas Music Society, a registered charity, founded in 1973, presents an annual season of Saturday evening concerts with established international stars, young artists and popular music to celebrate all kinds of music-making and musical tastes.
-Douglas Music serves the communities of the River Douglas Valley, but its audience comes from across the North West region.
+Parbold Douglas Music Lancashire is the title under which the concerts and musical events are presented.
+Parbold Douglas Music Lancashire is the operational name of Douglas Music Society, a registered charity, founded in 1973, to present an annual season of Saturday evening concerts with established international stars, young artists and popular music to celebrate all kinds of music-making and musical tastes.
+Parbold Douglas Music serves the communities of the River Douglas Valley, but its audience comes from across the North West region.
 Artists particularly enjoy meeting and talking with the audience after the performance.

 All events take place in the Arena Auditorium in Parbold Village Hall.
 The venue was refurbished during 2007-12, with substantial financial support from The Peter Moores Foundation, Parbold Community Association, Awards for All, Lancashire Environmental Fund, Cory Environmental Trust GB, Ibstock Cory Environmental Trust, Strengthening Rural Communities across the North West and the Society itself.